 Information Sharing and Analysis Center (ISAC) organizations existed for decades before the first ISAO was created.
 An ISAC is a non-profit organization that shares information between the public and private sector, much like an ISAO.
 But an ISAC focuses strictly on a particular industry sector focused on defined areas of “critical infrastructure.”
 For example, there are ISACs for critical infrastructure in the automotive industry, retailers, aviation, healthcare, and even the IT industry.

 That’s where an ISAO comes in.
-An ISAO gathers, disseminates and documents cyber threat intelligence—much like an ISAC—but an ISAO does this across communities of interest or membership organizations like CompTIA.
+An ISAO gathers, disseminates and documents cyber threat intelligence—much like an ISAC—but an ISAO does this across communities of interest or membership organizations like the CompTIA Community.

 3. Why are ISAOs more important than ever?

 The onslaught of cybersecurity attacks has posed an existential threat to everyone—not just a single business sector.
-Ransomware reached critical levels some time ago, and even though the number of attacks has recently lowered, successful attacks remain a major issue.
+Ransomware reached critical levels some time ago, and even though the number of attacks can fluctuate, successful attacks remain a major issue.
 What’s more, intruders are able to stealthily infiltrate company networks to steal and alter information.
-These stealthy attacks, known as Advanced Persistent Threats (APT), have increased the need for companies of all kinds to share information.
-Distributed Denial of Service (DDoS) attacks have also increased across all businesses.
+These stealthy attacks, known as advanced persistent threats (APT), have increased the need for companies of all kinds to share information.
+Distributed denial of service (DDoS) attacks have also increased across all businesses.

 As cyber threats have increased, more organizations need access to the latest threat intelligence.
 Business leaders and cybersecurity professionals of all sectors have recognized the need to communicate more efficiently.
 In addition, in 2015, the Obama Administration issued Executive Order 13691 to promote the sharing of cybersecurity information security in the private sector.
 Putting aside competitive concerns, businesses collaborated to form ISAOs and now work together for the safety of their specific industry and the global economy.